mosquito-risk/Nacala/README.md

 [//]: # (```python train_unet_2heads.py --keyword test5 --model_name unet_2decoders --val_folder train --label2_folder int_mask --out_dir temp --data_path ./datasets/sample/```)

 ### Notes
-1. To train YOLOv8 for binary labels of sample data, images folder has to be copied to the `datasets/sample/yolo_binary` directory.
+1. To train YOLOv8 for binary labels of sample data, the folder with images has to be copied to the `datasets/sample/yolo_binary` directory.
-Same for the Nacala-Roof-Material or custom dataset.
+Same for the Nacala-Roof-Material or a custom dataset.
 2. For reference, all file names that can be downloaded can find in the `download.py` file.
-3. The default arguments for evaluation and training scripts can find in respective python files.
+3. The default arguments for evaluation and training scripts can be found in the respective Python files.